This Is How Hot Your City Could Be By The End Of The Century

 A previous version focused only on cities in the U.S., and Climate Central wanted to update the map with a global perspective.
 “Part of the reason that we decided to do this globally is that the climate change discussion has largely shifted away from the United States since Trump has taken office, in terms of action,” says James Bronzan, a research analyst at Climate Central who focuses on the environmental and social impacts of climate change.

 The new map only shows up to five of the largest cities in each country, so if you want to see others in the U.S., you’ll have to look at the older version.
 (The underlying data is the same, though changes in methodology mean that some of the results may be slightly different).
-Phoenix, for example, which reached a record high of 118 degrees on July 7, may regularly be nearly that hot with a new average summer high of 114–the same as Kuwait City today.
+Phoenix, for example, which reached a record high of 118 degrees on July 7, may regularly be nearly that hot with a new average summer high of 114.